Search by Provider Name

 CHANGES

-Changes is an independent living program for youth that meet homeless criteria.
-Provides basic financial assistance with initial move-in costs such as a security deposit, application fee or cleaning fee for an apartment, and case management support to youth ready to live on their own.
+Provides basic financial assistance with initial move-in costs such as a security deposit, application fee, or cleaning fee for an apartment.
+Also offers case management support to youth ready to live on their own.

 4015 SE Madison Street